SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ![AEMSalesOrderNotification_flow.png](img/AEMSalesOrderNotification_flow.png)

 This flow gets triggered by Sales Order events and does two things:<br>
-a) It creates an email and puts the Sales Order into the body of the email.<br>
+a) It creates an email request and by forwarding this event to an email service iflow on another broker (hosted by us).<br>
-(The recipient's address is currently fixed in this example, because we don't have an email address in the sample Sales Order nor did we want to overcomplicate the flow with another look up to get the email address from another service/database, but these are all possible ways to send the email to the original customer to confirm the order receipt.)<br>
-b) It sends a new event to `sap.com/salesorder/notified/V1/{salesOrg}/{distributionChannel}/{division}/{customerId}` to indicate that the email was successfully sent.
+b) It sends a new event to `sap.com/salesorder/notified/V1/{salesOrg}/{distributionChannel}/{division}/{customerId}` to indicate that the email request was successfully forwarded.

 #### 2. Configuring and deploying  the AEMSalesOrderNotification iflow:
 ![AEM output adapter](img/CISalesOrderNotificationAEMOutput.png)